Lorenzen’s pinch-hit double lifts Reds over D-backs 4-3

+CINCINNATI (AP) — A few days after his Ruthian two-way feat, relief pitcher Michael Lorenzen was again the right man in the batter’s box for the Cincinnati Reds.

-CINCINNATI (AP) — Relief pitcher Michael Lorenzen lined a game-ending, pinch-hit double in the ninth inning to help the Cincinnati Reds snap the Arizona Diamondbacks’ five-game winning streak with a 4-3 victory Sunday.
+Lorenzen lined a game-ending, pinch-hit double in the ninth inning to help the Reds snap the Arizona Diamondbacks’ five-game winning streak with a 4-3 victory Sunday.

 Lorenzen is the first Cincinnati pitcher with a walk-off hit since Randy Keisler in the 14th inning against Washington on May 24, 2005.
 It was Lorenzen’s fifth career pinch hit and happened four days after the reliever became the first player since Babe Ruth in 1921 to homer, play the outfield and earn a victory on the mound in the same game.

+“First I wanted to hit the ball not on the ground,” Lorenzen said.
+“I knew he was trying to get the double play.
+I tried to look underneath the ball.”

 Pinch-hitter José Peraza and Phillip Ervin greeted reliever Yoan López (2-6) with one-out singles.
-Lorenzen delivered against left-hander T.J.
-McFarland, capping a nine-pitch at-bat with his RBI double before getting mobbed at second base.
+Lorenzen then delivered against left-hander T.J.
+McFarland, capping a nine-pitch at-bat with his RBI double down the left field line before getting mobbed at second base.

+“I ended up putting myself in a hole,” McFarland said.
+“I had to throw strikes.
+Obviously, I’d rather face him than (Joey) Votto.
+I threw a fastball that stayed up.
+It was in, but he hit it.”

-The Diamondbacks lost for the second time in the 13 games to fall 2 ½ games behind the Cubs for the second NL wild card.
+The Diamondbacks lost for the second time in the 13 games and remained 1 1/2 games behind the Cubs for the second NL wild card going into a four-game series against the Mets in New York.
+Chicago lost 8-5 at Milwaukee on Sunday.

+“Obviously, you don’t want to lose the game, especially on a walkout hit at the end, but we’ve got a big series in New York,” McFarland said.
+“We’ll forget this tomorrow and come back and beat them.”

 Eugenio Suarez homered twice and has 44 this season for Cincinnati, one behind Mike Trout and Pete Alonso for the major league lead.
 Ketel Marte extended his hitting streak to seven games with a two-run homer, his 32nd of the season.